 Farming equipment and infrastructure that use renewable energy will decrease GHG emissions, including reducing co-pollutants such as ground-level ozone.
-Strategies that use renewable energy in farming infrastructure include solar energy to power poultry houses, cattle barns, or other agricultural infrastructure.
-Also, incentivizing the
+Strategies that use renewable energy in farming infrastructure include solar energy to power poultry houses, cattle barns, or Transitioning farming equipment and infrastructure to low or no-emission fuel sources is one of the key measures in the agriculture sector designed to support the region's net-zero emissions target by 2050.
+Achieving this goal can be further aided by carbon sequestration in the agricultural sector.